callanjerel/learn-cv2/README.md

 Second tutorial done

 Learned how to slice and replace certain sections of images, and how to print the full array or parts of the array.

+# Playing with Open CV2

+## September 15th at 12:00 PM

+I started a new fun project where I encode secret messages into images.
+I haven't gotten far yet, but I am making good progress.
+The hope is to take the message, and multiply it by a really big number, then encode that number into the picture as single pixels, which will be spaced pretty far apart.
+I'll update this on Saturday, maybe.